tadLab/text-analyzer-and-converter/README.md

     - **5**: Apply Caesar cipher with a shift value
     - **6**: Compare two strings for equality
     - **7**: Count words in a string

----

-This description gives a clear overview of your project, lists the features, and explains how to use it.